Bethersden Primary School promotes, supports and encourages excellent practice in the teaching of Religious Education (RE) to ensure that children

-- Promotes community cohesion through linking with partner schools, faith schools, religious groups in our community and the wider community and places of worship.
+- Promotes community cohesion through linking with religious groups in our community and the wider community and places of worship.

 - Recognises and celebrates the range of cultures and diversity of the school through workshops, assemblies and shared experiences of staff, children, families and people from the local community.